-Is growing your hair out taking way.
-Too.
-Long?
+Is your hair looking a little lackluster these days?
 You may have heard that coconut oil can help with that — but is it true or just another internet myth?

-There’s not much to prove that coconut oil can get you long locks, but it does have a host of benefits that make it worth adding to your hair care routine.
-Here’s everything we know about coconut oil and hair growth.
+While coconut oil stops short of being a magical hair growth elixir, it does have a host of benefits that make it worth adding to your hair care routine.
+Here’s everything we know about coconut oil for hair.

 Coconut oil is unique in that it’s able to penetrate the shaft of the hair.
 Because of this, it can strengthen hair, prevent hair loss, and reduce split ends.
 The end result: hair that appears thicker and more voluminous.